iredmail/docs/en_US/installation/0-install.iredmail.with.easy.md

     If you choose option `Generate one for me`, after submitted this form, our system will generate a strong (4096 bits) SSH key for you.

 * `OS`: Choose the Linux/BSD distribution and release version of your mail server.
-* `Deployment Server`: Please choose one deployment server.
+* `Deployment Server`: Please choose one deployment server from the list.

-    Deployment server connects to your mail server to deploy or upgrade, please choose the nearest one for faster network connection.
+    A deployment server connects to your mail server to deploy or upgrade, please choose the nearest one for faster network connection.

     If your mail server sits behind a firewall, please whitelist the IP address of selected deployment server.